• J.D., cum laude, William Mitchell College of Law, Saint Paul, Minnesota 1982.

 • Lecturer at the International Conference on Transformative Mediation, Sept.
 17-18, 2006.
 “Purpose drives Practice,” sponsored by the Institute for the Study of Conflict Resolution.
 Attendees included legal and mediation practitioners and scholars from the U.S., Europe, and Australia.
 ISCR is affiliated with Hofstra University School of Law, University of North Dakota, Temple University, and James Madison University.

 • United States Senate, Select Committee on Indian Affairs, Washington D.C.
-Invited to testify before the Senate Select Committee on behalf of disabled Native Americans while practicing at Southern Minnesota Regional Legal Services.
+Testified before the Senate Select Committee on Indian Affairs for disabled Native Americans rights, while practicing at Southern Minnesota Regional Legal Services.
+Sue invited a Lakota interpreter, and her client, an elder, testified before the Senate Committee in his native language.

 Mediation and Other Qualifications